danielclements/brick-fitness/README.md

 ## UX

 My design philosophy for this project was to keep everything simple for the user side of the site.
-I wanted people to visit the site and discover new meals/worksoutsrspire some elements of the UI are incomplete as I ran out of time on the submission Date.
+I wanted people to visit the site and discover new meals/workout inspiration some elements of the UI are incomplete as I ran out of time on the submission Date.

 [Wireframes / Mockups!](https://github.com/danielclements/brick-fitness/blob/master/README/brick.pdf)